lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Zander** _(02-Jul-18 06:19 PM)_

-_Emmett looks at Seth in disgust._
+_Emmett scoffs in disgust at what Seth said._

 **TheBlade** _(02-Jul-18 06:19 PM)_